Seamless Gutters in Newark, OH

 Why Newark Homeowners Choose Platinum's Amish Crews

-The roofline geometry of a Victorian or Four-Square home in Newark's Church Hill Historic District cannot be measured from a satellite image.
-In-person measurement is required.
+The roofline geometry on a Victorian or Four-Square in Newark's Church Hill Historic District can't be measured from a satellite image or a quick driveway look.
 Fascia condition at each attachment point, existing downspout locations, drainage grade at the foundation, and the exact run length at every hip and valley only show up in person.
-Our Amish crews measure in person, and every crew member who took those measurements is on the property for the installation.
+Platinum sends someone to your property for every inspection, and the forming machine that travels to the job site produces run lengths that match the exact roofline rather than the nearest ten-foot increment.

-The forming machine that travels to the job site produces run lengths that match the exact roofline rather than the nearest ten-foot increment.
-Precision matters here.
-On homes with the complex hip and gable geometry common in Newark's pre-war Church Hill and Craftsman neighborhoods, that precision affects both drainage performance and visual fit along the fascia.
-Well-installed gutters also remove a common home inspection line item, which matters for homeowners who want the inspector's report to reflect the home's actual condition.
+Gutters cut to the exact run length drain better and fit the fascia more cleanly than sectional systems that approximate with connectors at every joint.
+On Church Hill's complex hip and gable geometry, that precision affects both drainage performance and visual fit along the fascia.
+Well-installed gutters also remove a common home inspection line item, which matters for homeowners who want the inspection report to reflect the home's actual condition rather than deferred maintenance.

 Serving Newark and Surrounding Communities